-Who in our industry do you consider as a thought leader, and why?
+Who in our industry do you consider a thought leader, and why?
 Anastassios: Tristan Smith, please explain.

-Anastassios: He’s basically the shipping lead of the UCL Energy Institute, and the reason why I chose him is he is a leading figure in terms of decarbonization research at the moment.
+Anastassios: He’s basically the shipping lead of the UCL Energy Institute, and the reason I chose him is he is a leading figure in terms of decarbonization research at the moment.
 And, I know that may sound dull or perhaps maybe less exciting or significant than some of the other people that were mentioned, but I think if you pay attention over the next few years, you’ll hear his name more and more because a lot of the research, the projections they are making, it’s taking very seriously within the IMO who are going to be the people who set the goals for this industry.
 And, he’s kind of pushing the envelope with the things he’s doing.
-And, I think it’s also a symbol for the fact that academia will start to be taken a lot more, I don’t want to say seriously, but play a really important role in this industry over the next ten years on this specific issue.
+I think it’s also a symbol for the fact that academia will start to be taken a lot more, I don’t want to say seriously, but play a really important role in this industry over the next 10 years on this specific issue.

-Dirk: Eslie, you said PortXL here from Rotterdam… bringing together start-ups and companies in our industry.
-Is that a way for Millennials to get into the, maritime Industry?
+Dirk: Eslie, you said PortXL here from Rotterdam … bringing together start-ups and companies in our industry.
+Is that a way for millennials to get into the maritime industry?

-Eslie: Yes, I believe so because I think as you mentioned, there’s a lot of this industry consisting of Baby Boomers and older than our generation.
-I think the key is really to bring those generations together, and I think they have a great concept in doing that, where they bring people together without all the resources and bringing them together with larger companies to work together and develop great innovations with our industry because we need to make the link between the Millennials and the older generations.
+Eslie: Yes, I believe so because I think, as you mentioned, there’s a lot of this industry consisting of Baby Boomers and older than our generation.
+I think the key is really to bring those generations together, and I think they have a great concept in doing that, where they bring people together without all the resources and bringing them together with larger companies to work together and develop great innovations with our industry because we need to make the link between the millennials and the older generations.